-We are always keen to see parents/carers about any aspect of a child's education.
+We are always keen to communicate with parents/carers about any aspect of a child's education.
 It is vital that appointments are made to ensure that you see the appropriate person.
-Whenever you contact the school, please give the name of your son's/daughter's Form Tutor, Form group and Head of House.
+Whenever you contact the school, please give details of your child's form group and Head of House.